elistevens/xws-spec/README.md

     r2d2-swx22 (Crew)

-This is a retroactive change from earlier versions of the spec (prior to 0.3.0), which had both versions of R2-D2 canonicalize to "r2d2".
-Implementation authors are encouraged to automatically correct the older `"crew": ["R2-D2"]` data to the new canonicalization.
+This is a retroactive change from earlier versions of the spec (prior to 0.3.0), which had both versions of R2-D2 canonicalize to ``"r2d2"`.
+Implementation authors are encouraged to automatically correct the older `"crew": ["r2d2"]` data to the new canonicalization.

-If two pilots have the same name in the same pack, then we tack on "a" "b" etc. with the ordering determined first by increasing point cost, second by alphabetical ship name, third by alphabetical card text if the point costs and ships are the same.
+Note also that all pilot versions of Sabine Wren released as of HotR do not require suffixes, since they are all piloting unique ship names (and the crew, obviously, doesn't conflict with those either).

-    anakin-swx999a (Drone Fighter Pilot)
+If two pilots have the same name in the same pack and are flying the same ship, then we tack on ``"a"`, `,`"b"` etc. with the ordering determined first by increasing point cost, second by alphabetical card text if the point costs and ships are the same.

-    anakin-swx999b (Pod Racer Pilot (please no))
+    anakin-swx999a (Speeder Bike Pilot - Light Side (please no)) anakin-swx999b (Speeder Bike Pilot - Dark Side (no, just no))

 When a card appears in multiple expansion packs, we use the lowest numbered expansion, unless FFG releases packs so far out of order that we've already picked a canonicalization